yi-jiayu/blog/content/posts/singapore-covid-19-cases-api/index.md

-However, the MOH site also links to a more interactive [COVID-19 Situation Dashboard](https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89) hosted on ArcGIS online which is a JavaScript application that makes requests to a JSON API:
+However, the MOH site also links to a more interactive [COVID-19 Situation Dashboard](https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89) hosted on ArcGIS Online which is a JavaScript application that makes requests to a JSON API:

 {{< figure src="dashboard.png" alt="Singapore COVID-19 Situation Dashboard" >}}